ismailshak/BrickBreaker/README.md

 ## Demo

-I've hosted the game on Heroku for you to try out, click [here](https://brick-break-project1.herokuapp.com/index.html).
+I've hosted the game on Heroku (web server hosting site) for you to try out, click [here](https://brick-break-project1.herokuapp.com/index.html).
 The same link is available in the description at the top of the page.
 Have fun!

-## Rules/How To Play
+## How To Play

 The aim of the game is destroy all the bricks.
-They willlook like this: <br>
+They will look like this:

 ![Brick Example](https://github.com/ismailshak/BrickBreaker/blob/master/img/tile-set/PNG/blueTile.png "Brick Example")

-Your only weapon is a ball and paddle.
+Your only tool set is a ball and a paddle.
 The ball bounces around the scene and destroys bricks on contact.
-All bricks take one hit to break, except for the grey brick, which needs two: <br>
+All bricks take one hit to break, except for the grey brick, which needs two:

 ![Grey Brick](https://github.com/ismailshak/BrickBreaker/blob/master/img/tile-set/PNG/greyTile.png "Grey Brick")

 Use your paddle to keep the ball in play.
-If the ball falls below your paddle, you lose a life and get 5 points taken off your score.
+If the ball falls below your paddle, you lose a life.

+You start with 3 lives, if you lose them all.
+Game over.

 ### Paddle